Greg Wilton: Death

-On 14 June 2000, Wilton took his own life in a national park near the town of Labertouche, in the Shire of Baw Baw.
+On 14 June 2000, Wilton took his own life via asphyxiation in a national park near the town of Labertouche, in the Shire of Baw Baw.
 His death sparked a major reaction, with the media, the Labor Party, and the family law and mental health systems all coming in for some blame in the ensuing days.
 Many also pointed to the Australian political tradition of voluble, even personal, politics.
 The Australian Press Council came under fire for not having guidelines as to the reporting of attempted suicide.

 Several condolence motions were passed through parliament from political allies such as Anna Burke and from Opposition MPs such as Kay Hull.
 An entire parliamentary day was set aside for condolence speeches.
 Members of Parliament wept openly in the House chamber as they spoke of their memories of Greg Wilton and their grief about his death.

 Wilton's seat was filled by the Australian Labor Party's Ann Corcoran at a by-election on 12 August 2000.